Bayer-Group/BayerCLAW/doc/branching.md

 `input1.value1 <= 0.5`, `input2.value2 >= 0.9`, `job.check_me != 1`:
 Step2 -> Step5 -> ...

-Note that a simple chooser step cannot directly stop the execution of a workflow.
+A simple chooser step cannot directly stop the execution of a workflow.
 If you need to stop the execution based on some condition, branch to a native Succeed or Fail step.
 See [the native steps documentation](./language.md#native-step-functions-steps) for more information.